Suremaker/edsm_scanner/README.md

 To use the journey plotting, the tool has to be run with three parameters, where the last one has to be `yes`, `y`, `true`, `t` or `1` to activate the feature: `> EdsmScanner.exe "Synuefe JM-G b57-1" 100 TRUE`.

-When executed, the `partial_[system name].txt` file will contain the systems in order allowing easier traversal between them and distance parameter referring to the previous system.
+When executed, the `systems_[system name].txt` file will contain the systems in order allowing easier traversal between them and distance parameter referring to the previous system.
 The header of the file will contain that information:

 ```
 # distances calculated to previous system, starting from: Synuefe JM-G b57-1